MrJoshua2282/ebuy-front-end/README.md

 ## ebuy frontend
 This project showcases an e-commerce app.
 Users have the ability to create/sign up, login, logout, automatic login and logout with timed local storage, update user account, and delete account.
 The user also has the choice of purchasing products and can create, update and delete his/her own products.
+Also, featuring JWT for authentication and authorization.